DivanteLtd/salesforce-cc-graphql-bridge/README.md

 `yarn start:dev` (development mode) or
 `yarn start` (production mode)

-8. To access the application, open the browser to http://localhost:3001
+8. To access the GraphQL Playground, open the browser to http://localhost:3001/api

-You can optionally test the sample application:
-`yarn test`

 ## Debug